Astronomaly at scale: searching for anomalies amongst 4 million galaxies: Introduction

-Unsupervised machine learning anomaly detection methods have been implemented successfully in astronomy when combined with additional techniques. \citet{Lochner_2021} developed a general framework for anomaly detection that incorporates a novel active learning approach. \astronomaly{} combines active learning with personalised user feedback, enabling users to interactively label objects and refine the anomaly detection process.
-Moreover, \astronomaly{} has the capability to handle various types of data, including images, spectra, or time series data, and can leverage domain knowledge and user preferences to improve detection accuracy and efficiency. \astronomaly{} was applied to the Galaxy Zoo\footnote{\url{https://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge}} dataset, as well as on simulated data in order to evaluate the performance of the active learning technique.
-In both cases, the active learning approach of \astronomaly{} almost doubled the number of interesting anomalies detected in the first 100 objects viewed by the user when compared to the popular anomaly detection algorithm, iForest \citep{10.1109/ICDM.2008.17}. \cite{Walmsley_2022} adapted \astronomaly{} to include a deep learning approach combined with a novel active learning algorithm.
+Unsupervised ML anomaly detection methods, when combined with additional techniques, have proven successful in astronomy.
+Lochner \& Bassett \citeyearpar{Lochner_2021} developed a general framework for anomaly detection that incorporates a novel active learning (AL) approach. \astronomaly{} combines AL with personalized user feedback, enabling users to interactively label objects and refine the anomaly detection process.
+Moreover, \astronomaly{} has the capability to handle various types of data, including images, spectra, or time series data, and can leverage domain knowledge and user preferences to improve detection accuracy and efficiency. \astronomaly{} was applied to the Galaxy Zoo\footnote{\url{https://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge}} data set, as well as on simulated data in order to evaluate the performance of the AL technique.
+In both cases, \astronomaly{}'s AL approach nearly doubled the detection of interesting anomalies in the initial 100 user-viewed objects compared to the popular anomaly detection algorithm, iForest (Liu, Ting \& Zhou \citeyear{10.1109/ICDM.2008.17}).
+Walmsley et al. \citeyearpar{Walmsley_2022} adapted \astronomaly{} to include a deep learning approach combined with a novel AL algorithm.
 A convolutional neural network (CNN) was used to learn a low-dimensional representation that captures the salient features of galaxy images.
-Additionally, the regressor that models user interest: Random Forest \citep{Breiman2001} in \astronomaly{}, was replaced by a Gaussian process (GP, \citealp{rasmussen2006gaussian}) that allowed the use of an acquisition function to more optimally select targets for user labelling.
+Additionally, the regressor that models user interest: Random Forest (Breiman \citeyear{Breiman2001}) in \astronomaly{} was replaced by a Gaussian process (GP, Rasmussen \& Williams \citeyear{rasmussen2006gaussian}) that allowed the use of an acquisition function to more optimally select targets for user labelling.
+AHUNT, as an alternative approach, refines deep features through AL in each iteration to enhance anomaly detection (Vafaei Sadr, Bassett \& Sekyi \citeyear{sadr2022}).